Skip to content

 What have you done with your organization this summer?

 This summer, I had the opportunity to work with the CLEAN Car Wash Worker Center, an organization that empowers carwasherxs to lead outreach and advocacy efforts focused on job safety, wage and hour laws, workplace hazards, environmental protection, and community health.
 During my time at CLEAN, I conducted outreach to carwasherxs, listened to their stories and learned about their passion for the work they do.
-I also gained insight into the frequent labor violations that occur in the car wash industry and the critical work that CLEAN is doing to combat these injustices and advocate for the rights of carwasherxs.
+I also gained insight into the frequent labor violations that occur in the car wash industry and the critical work that CLEAN is doing to combat these injustices and advocate for the rights of carwashers.

 What has been your favorite event, memory, or activity during Labor Summer?